Bien de Interés Cultural

-The term literally means a "good of cultural interest" ("goods" in the economic sense) and includes not only material heritage (cultural property), like monuments or movable works of art, but also intangible cultural heritage, such as the Silbo Gomero language.
+The term literally means a "good of cultural interest" ("goods" in the economic sense).
+It includes not only material heritage (cultural property), like monuments or movable works of art, but also intangible cultural heritage, such as the Silbo Gomero language.

 Some bienes enjoy international protection as World Heritage Sites or Masterpieces of the Oral and Intangible Heritage of Humanity.

 History

-In Spain, the category of Bien de Interés Cultural dates from 1985 when it replaced the former heritage category of Monumento nacional (national monument) in order to extend protection to a wider range of cultural property.
-The category has been translated as "Cultural Interest Asset".
+In Spain, the Bien de Interés Cultural category dates from 1985 when it replaced the former heritage category of Monumento nacional (national monument) to extend protection to a wider range of cultural property.
+The category has been translated as "Cultural Interest Asset."
 Monumentos are now identified as one of the sub-categories of Bien de Interés Cultural.

 Sub-categories

-The movable heritage designated as Bienes de Interés Cultural ("Cultural Interest Assets") includes archeological artefacts, archives and large works of art.
+The movable heritage designated as Bienes de Interés Cultural ("Cultural Interest Assets") includes archeological artfacts, archives and large works of art.
 Such protected objects may well be kept in a building which is itself a BIC.